TheRedDaemon/ucp_winProcHandler/README.md

 ### Usage

+At the time of creation, C functions would need to be parsed through lua in the form of numbers.
 To make using the module easier, the header [winProcHelper.h](ucp_winProcHandler/ucp_winProcHandler/winProcHandler.h) can be copied into your project.
-It provides convenience features.
-It is used by calling the function *initModuleFunctions()*.
+It is used by calling the function *initModuleFunctions(lua_state * )* during the lua require call of the dll.
 It tries to receive the provided functions and returns *true* if successful.
+For this to work, winProcHandler needs to be a dependency.
 The provided functions are the following:

 * *GetMainProc*